 Holi with the Royal family:

 The royals of Jaipur celebrate the festival in a grand way full of tradition and culture.
 They organize Holi celebrations in the premises of City Palace wherein important guests and tourists enjoy the festivities.
+On the first day of Holi – The royal family of Jaipur celebrates Holika Dahan by lighting a huge bonfire.
+The next day they celebrate Dhulandi in full verve.
 The guests experience a memory of a lifetime with traditional cuisines, folk Holi music and dance performances along with myriad colours, gulaal gotas and even dipping in the pool.